codesandbox/codesandbox-client/packages/homepage/content/features/embed/index.md

 ### Customize the look and feel

-Show just the editor, the preview or both.
+Show just the editor, the preview, or both.
 Then enable auto-resizing, the navigation bar, console, module view, or test results.
 Specify which file shows first in the editor, and the path the preview displays.